 During my short visit to Mumbai, or Bombay, as it is called by the locals, the city surprised me with several things.
 The first thing that took me aback was that every time I lifted my head, my sight would come across a multitude of advertisements from different companies containing motivational phrases.
-Just at the airport, I was greeted by a poster saying, “We love what we do.
-Do you?”
+Just at the airport, I was greeted by a poster saying, “Are you doing things you love, or are you just doing things?”
 Mumbai is a huge city that is known as Indian New York.
 However, when I looked down, I only saw the endless market with crowds of people.
 If I were to describe the uniqueness of this city, I would say it’s where the past and present meet.

 I felt myself at a loss in Mumbai’s fast pace of life.